lawikayoub/kotlin-poc-frontend-react-redux/README.md

 Thankfully there is a [repository](https://github.com/JetBrains/kotlin-wrappers) for kotlin wrappers for popular JavaScript, these are added via gradle in this project.

 ### Todo list example project
-NOTE: import statements are left out in the example code below.
+NOTE: import statements are left out in the code examples below.

 #### React
 `RBuilder` allows you to create react components using type-safe builders.